Zegras scores in OT, Ducks beat Coyotes for 3rd win a row – KION546

 Associated Press

 ANAHEIM, Calif.
-(AP) — Trevor Zegras scored at 3:34 of overtime and the Anaheim Ducks beating the Arizona Coyotes 2-1 on Saturday night for their first three-game winning streak of the season.
+(AP) — Trevor Zegras scored at 3:34 of overtime and the Anaheim Ducks beat the Arizona Coyotes 2-1 on Saturday night for their first three-game winning streak of the season.

 John Klingberg stole the puck from Matias Maccelli in the offensive zone and found Zegras in the slot for a wrist shot for his 18th goal.

+It concluded a particularly frantic overtime where Cam Fowler and Frank Vatrano each had breakaways for the Ducks, who have won four of their past five games, and John Gibson made a sprawling glove save to prevent Nick Schmaltz from scoring on a 2-on-1.

+“Hey, that’s the way they gets sometimes,” Ducks coach Dallas Eakins said.
+“It was end to end.
+That save Gibby made should be on every highlight reel for the rest of the year every night.
+But, yeah, an exciting overtime on an exciting night.”

-Max Jones also scored, and John Gibson made 32 saves.
-The Ducks have won four of their past five games.
+Max Jones also scored, and Gibson made 32 saves as the Ducks went into their bye week with a rare sustained stretch of success.

+“We’re finding a little groove right now, and we just got to keep on moving forward with it,” Jones said.

-Nick Ritchie scored and Connor Ingram made 43 saves for the Coyotes.
+Nick Ritchie scored and Connor Ingram made a career-high 43 saves for the Coyotes.
 They are tied with the Ducks for the second-worst record in the Western Conference.

+“I think the more the game went on, the better we were,” Coyotes coach Andre Tourigny said.
+“There is a lot of positives, especially in the second part of the game.”

 It was the last game before the All-Star break for both teams, who are firmly in contention to win the NHL draft lottery and select Connor Bedard with the first overall pick in June.